FC Sliven: Back Among the Elite and Sudden Downfall

-Second reforming and new beginning
+Unofficial successor and new beginning

-In 2021, the traditional team from the city was restored, called FC Sliven, and began competing in the fourth tier of Bulgarian football, the A RFG of Sliven province, for the 2020-21 season.
+In 2021, an unofficial team from the city was created, called FC Sliven, and began competing in the fourth tier of Bulgarian football, the A RFG of Sliven province, for the 2020–21 season.
 The club is not considered a direct descendant of OFC Sliven 2000.
-Before the 2021-22 season, FC Sliven absorbed OFC Sliven, with the latter becoming the youth academy of the former.
+Before the 2021–22 season, FC Sliven absorbed OFC Sliven, with the latter becoming the youth academy of the former.

-At the end of the 2021-22 season, FC Sliven won promotion to the Third League, after just one season since reforming.
-It was revealed that club legend Yordan Letchkov was the key man behind the success of the team once more, similarly with how he helped finance OFC Sliven 2000.
+At the end of the 2021–22 season, FC Sliven won promotion to the Third League, after just one season since reforming.
+It was revealed that club legend Yordan Letchkov was the key man behind the success of the team once more, similarly to his financial backing of OFC Sliven 2000.
+After two seasons in the third level, FC Sliven was relegated to the A RFG Sliven for season 2024–25.